 The most common reason for a failed discovery is incorrect security parameters.

 Verify that the SNMP read community name matches the device you are trying to discover.
-In SNMPv3, all parameters much match the settings on the device.
-The Authentication Passphrase and Privacy Passphrase cannot be set to None on the device.
+In SNMPv3, all parameters must match the settings on the device.
+Gateway versions 1.15 and newer allow the Authentication Passphrase and Privacy Passphrase to be set to None on the device.

 For SNMPv3, try using a different set of security options.
 If SNMPv3 continues to fail, try testing with SNMPv1 first to rule out configuration issues.